chirchiyoussef/academic-a2a-mcp-startup-evaluation-pipeline/README.md

 Its role is to generate revenue scenarios based on assumptions, calculations, and available evidence.

-## Web Research Agent
+## 🔎 Web Research Agent

-The web research agent itself follows a multi-step internal process.
+The web research agent follows a multi-step internal process.

 When asked to find information, it does not rely on a single query.
 Instead, it: